 True parental alienation is a form of psychological and emotional abuse.
 We take that very seriously.
 In these types of scenarios, both parents have an unhealthy relationship with the child, and left untreated, this dynamic will lead to life long consequences for the children, particularly as they grow into adulthood.

 Children’s voices are important.
 But they do not make adult or parenting choices.
 Nor should they be the ones to decide if and when they will have a relationship with one parent.
 Children don’t get to decide if or when they attend school, or whether or not they see a doctor or dentist because they are not emotionally and cognitively mature enough to do so.
 They don’t have the ability to understand the consequences of these types of decisions.
 And, the same applies to deciding whether or not to see a parent.
+A parent who is allowing children to make the decision about spending time with one parent is abdicating their parental authority and is not acting in the child’s best interests.

 FREQUENTLY ASKED QUESTIONS